-Not nearly as lovely as Saya, but this onsen is cheaper and does the trick.
-Has a regular bath, whirlpool bath with massage jets, and an herbal rotemburo.
-There is a sauna (but this costs 715 yen) and the outdoor baths have no roof, allowing you to feel completely out in the open, while still being hidden thanks to their depths.
+Not quite as lovely as Saya, this sento is cheaper and it actually uses real spring water.
+It has a regular bath, whirlpool bath with massage jets, and an herbal rotemburo.
+There is a sauna (but this costs ¥600 extra) and the outdoor baths have no roof, allowing you to feel completely out in the open, while still being hidden thanks to their depths.

 |Address||2-2-1 Takaban, Meguro-ku, Tokyo|

 |Nearest Station||Gakugei Daigaku|

 In Aoyama, this spot is a stylish and cheap sento (not an onsen).
 They’ve got regular baths and whirlpool tubs, as well as electric baths, which feel stimulating or else like getting shocked hundreds of times while you’re completely unprotected.
 They also have something called nanobubbles, whatever those are.